Cedric-Perauer/DL_from_Foundations/_posts/2020-04-02-DL-From-Foundations-Part2.md

 ```

-In order to track our stats we will add a third Callback to see them, it will make us of a ckass that computes these.
+In order to track our stats we will add a third Callback to see them, it will make us of a class that computes these.

 ```python
 class AvgStats():